marcosv9/MOSFiT-package/README.md

 There are functions to reduce the external field contribution, calculate the secular variation, detect geomagnetic jerks...

-The functions are separetade in data processing, utility, support and main functions.
+The library is separetade in modules called data processing tools, utility tools, support functions and main functions.

 ## Import function suggestion

 To use the developed funtions, is necessary to import them.
-I suggest to use the following statements.
+I suggest to use the following statements to import the modules.

 ```bash
   from Thesis_Marcos import data_processing_tools as dpt